aygupt1822/win_servercore_docker/win_servercore_ltsc-2019-gnu_rust-msys2/README.md

 MSYS2 is installed using official MSYS-CI docs: [MSYS2 in Docker](https://www.msys2.org/docs/ci/#:~:text=Install%20MSYS2%20under%20C%3A%5Cmsys64%20into%20a%20Windows%20based%20Docker%20image%3A)

-Install Packages   =    mingw-w64-x86_64-toolchain (all packages by default) Install GCC        =    mingw-w64-x86_64-gcc
+Install Packages   =    mingw-w64-x86_64-toolchain (all packages by default)

+Install GCC        =    mingw-w64-x86_64-gcc

 Install CMake      =    mingw-w64-x86_64-cmake

 ### Git

 The servercore image supplied by Microsoft doesn't ship with git by default.
 So, it has to be installed by self.
+Mingit is installed with this dockerfile.

 The git is installed using this comment on Stack Overflow: [install git using powershell](https://stackoverflow.com/a/59210681)